Coppice Green, Shifnal

 The land to the north-east of Shifnal at Coppice Green has been successfully promoted by Wallace for 200 homes.

-The 200-unit scheme comprised 26 affordable homes and gained planning consent within 18 months of contracting with Wallace.
+The 200-unit scheme included 26 affordable homes and gained planning consent within 18 months of contracting with Wallace.
 The site has been openly marketed to a number of house builders and sold to David Wilson Homes, who are currently developing out the site.

 Through the detailed promotion strategy that Wallace developed for the site, we committed to lodging an early planning application to ensure that the residential safeguarding was not lost.
-Through extensive discussions, undertaken by Wallace with the community council, politicians and the council, agreement was reached with the planning officers who were able to support the early application, as the council were not at that time maintaining the required 5-year effective housing land supply.
+As a result of extensive discussions with the Community Council, politicians and the Council, agreement was reached with the planning officers who were able to support the early application, as the Council were not at that time maintaining the required 5-year effective housing land supply.

-During the process of negotiating the s.106, Wallace developed the sales strategy for the site in consultation with the land owner.
+During the process of negotiating the s.106, Wallace developed the sales strategy for the site in consultation with the landowner.
 It was agreed to appoint Savills to market the site on our behalf to a number of house builders and we achieved numerous competitive offers.
-We selected a preferred bidder and progressed to legal negotiations that were fronted by Wallace investment.
+We selected a preferred bidder and progressed to legal negotiations that were fronted by Wallace.
 The house builder then tried to reduce the price that they initially offered.

 Wallace, in consultation with the owner, decided to drop that preferred party and went to the under bidder who was able to match the original terms.